- 1.6k views

 Incredibly exotic and unbelievably exciting, Vietnam is one of those countries that never ceases to amaze its travelers.
-Every nook and cranny is filled with historical delights and a fascinating heritage, and the country soon begins to grow onto its visitors to the point that it feels like an addiction.
+Every nook and cranny is filled with historical delights and fascinating heritage, and the country soon begins to grow onto its visitors to the point that it feels like an addiction.

 The list of things to do in Vietnam is very impressive, for it really does offer something for all sorts of tourists.
 Its unique shape also means that you can start off your journeys in Hanoi in the north and traverse the country as you proceed to your final destination – Ho Chi Minh City – in the south.
-In between these two world class cities, you can enjoy all sorts of delights such as deserted beaches, floating markets, historical ruins, natural wonders, ancient cultures and dreamy villages.
+In between these two world class cities, you can enjoy all sorts of delights such as deserted beaches, floating markets, historical ruins, natural wonders, ancient cultures, and dreamy villages.

-Visiting Halong Bay in Northern Vietnam is another must-do when in Vietnam.
+Visiting Halong Bay in Northern Vietnam is another must-do on a tour in Vietnam.
 You can easily take a one—two or even three nights cruise in the bay as there are plenty of things to do.
 Such a cruise would normally start with a delicious Vietnamese feast while the boat slowly proceeds along the romantic Halong Bay.
 Relax on the sun deck or enjoy activities such as cooking classes, exploring the Ti Top Island and Sung Sot Cave, swimming and kayaking.
 You are also accompanied by friendly and knowledgeable guides throughout the tour.
 Tours depart daily from Halong Bay or Hanoi.

 Visiting the Con Dao Islands is among the top things to do in Vietnam.
-This isolated group of islands used to host the undesirables and political prisoners during the French rule and during the American-backed regime, but is now beginning to attract travelers from all over the world because of its breathtaking natural beauty.
+This isolated group of islands used to host the undesirables and political prisoners during the French rule and during the American-backed regime but is now beginning to attract travelers from all over the world because of its breathtaking natural beauty.
 Con Son, the largest island in the chain, is famous for its secluded beaches, beautiful hikes, diving adventures and mesmerizing coastal roads.
 The place is also full of exotic wildlife such as bow-fingered gecko and the black giant squirrel.
 About 80% of the islands belongs to the Con Dao National Park, which is responsible for preserving some of the most important sea turtle nesting grounds on the planet.
 Dugong, another rare marine mammal, can also be seen in the region.

-Cu Chi Tunnels is a network of tunnels that spreads over 250 kms and is famous as one of the main highlights of the Vietnam War.
-The tunnels were created in the year 1948 to assist the locals as they fought against the French for independence and are full of storage areas, weapon factories, kitchens, living quarters, command centers and field hospitals.
+Cu Chi Tunnels is a network of tunnels close to Ho Chi Minh City that spreads over 250 km and is famous as one of the main highlights of the Vietnam War.
+The tunnels were created in the year 1948 to assist the locals as they fought against the French for independence and are full of storage areas, weapon factories, kitchens, living quarters, command centers, and field hospitals.
 Thousands of people lived underground during the war years, and many also led normal lives including raising children and getting married.
-In the year 1988, two sections of the tunnels were opened up for tourists, and the Cu Chi Tunnels tour lets you explore the very best experiences of the Cu Chi tunnels.
+In the year 1988, two sections of the tunnels were opened up for tourists, and a Cu Chi Tunnels tour lets you explore the very best experiences of the Cu Chi tunnels.

 Hoi An is really one of the must-visit cities in Vietnam because it is different, calm, peaceful, and very rejuvenating.
-It is one of these cities where you can choose to embark on a lot of different activities, but certainly also choose to do nothing at all other than stroll through its charming streets, and perhaps take a tour to the beach when you’re feeling too warm.
+It is one of these cities where you can choose to embark on a lot of different activities, but certainly also choose to do nothing at all other than a stroll through its charming streets, and perhaps take a tour to the beach when you’re feeling too warm.

 The best way to explore Hoi An is on foot.
 It lets you breathe in the city’s charm while enjoying its various sights and delights at your own pace.
 Hoi An boasts of an extremely calm and peaceful atmosphere that combines elements from the Chinese, Vietnamese and Japanese cultures and this makes it incredibly special.
 Some of the biggest highlights of such walking tour include tasting local street food, walking around the old quarter and visiting attractions such as the Hoi An Museum, Diep Dong Museum, Japanese Covered Bridge, handicraft workshops and Ancient Houses.